 The Great Earthquake Swarm at Yellowstone that ushered in 2010 seems to be dying down, at least according to the USGS earthquake reports and analysis of the seismicity by the University of Utah and YVO.
 The daily updates on the earthquake swarms by Utah has ended.
-Looking at the earthquake over the last 7 days (see below), you can notice three things quickly: (1) since 2/6, there are much fewer quakes compared to a week and a half ago; (2) any sign the earthquakes were getting shallower seems to have ended; and (3) they seem to be generally smaller (< M1.5).
-Now, what does that mean?
-Like many of us had been saying, this swarm is just the everyday business of being an active caldera system - the crust will adjust along ring fractures in/around the caldera, the crust will rise/fall depending on the degassing magma or changes in hydrothermal circulation (that can be dictated by meteoric water - rain/snow), and even some movement of melt in the magmatic system deeper in the crust.
+Looking at the earthquake over the last 7 days (see below), you can notice three things quickly: (1) since 2/6, there are much fewer quakes compared to a week and a half ago; (2) any sign the earthquakes were getting shallower seems to have ended; and (3) they seem to be generally smaller (the everyday business of being an active caldera system – the crust will adjust along ring fractures in/around the caldera, the crust will rise/fall depending on the degassing magma or changes in hydrothermal circulation (that can be dictated by meteoric water – rain/snow), and even some movement of melt in the magmatic system deeper in the crust.

 Seismicity in Yellowstone caldera from 2/5-2/11.
 Note that no earthquakes have occurred in the swarm area since 2/8.
 The error on the depths is ~0.5-1 km.